milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/online-privacy-policy.md

 Security

 We use reasonable physical, electronic, and procedural safeguards that comply with federal standards to protect and limit access to personal information.
-This includes device safeguards and secured files and buildings.
-Visit our Security Center for additional information about how we protect your Personal Information.
+This includes device safeguards and secured files and buildings Visit our Security Center for additional information about how we protect your Personal Information.

 Please note that information you send to us electronically may not be secure when it is transmitted to us.
 We recommend that you do not use unsecure channels to communicate sensitive or confidential information (such as your Social Security number) to us.